Expressive Arts

 Accurate and imaginative use of collage, accurate use of line, composition and tone to copy collage, understanding of monoprint theory, application of monoprint.

-Term 6 - David Hockney
+Term 6 - Comics

 Year 9